AWS Network Firewall controls

 Parameters: None

 This control checks if a stateless rule group in AWS Network Firewall contains rules.
-The rule will fail if there are no rules in the rule group.
+The control fails if there are no rules in the rule group.

 A rule group contains rules that define how your firewall processes traffic in your VPC.
 An empty stateless rule group, when present in a firewall policy, might give the impression that the rule group will process traffic.
 However, when the stateless rule group is empty, it does not process traffic.